 Note: In all columns of the top panel, the dependent variable is the expected profit of the chosen investment option.
 Columns (1), (2) and (3) present results for the bottom, middle, and top terciles of the heterogeneity variable respectively.
 Columns (4) and (5) present results from the sub-sample with below- and above-median values respectively.
-ET and DT represent indicator variables for the equity and debt contracts respectively, with the reported coefficient estimate representing the average expected profit of investment options chosen under each treatment, relative to the control group (represented by the coefficient estimate.
+ET and DT represent indicator variables for the equity and debt contracts respectively, with the reported coefficient estimate representing the average expected profit of investment options chosen under each treatment, relative to the control group (represented by the coefficient on the constant).
+Standard errors are clustered at the individual level and are reported in parentheses below each coefficient estimate. p<0.001, p<0.05, p<0.10.

-to participate, so it appears that this behaviour does in fact reflect an extreme form of risk aversion.
 Referring back to the model predictions in Section 2, the effect of equity contracts on risk-taking was expected to be most significant for those with greater risk aversion, while tailing off for those who were most risk-averse, and results in this section are broadly consistent with that prediction.
 However, the combined specifications in columns (4) and (7) do not reveal a significant differential effect of equity and debt when testing for equality of the interaction terms, using either terciles or the median split.